Wednesday, 31 December 2014

 At one point earlier on we had noticed that the Christmas lights were not yet on in George Square although the dreich afternoon was beginning to deepen into early twilight on the shortest day.
 As if on cue, the lights came on a few minutes later.

 Tonight however there are no Christmas lights on in George Square.
 They have been switched off as a mark of respect for the six people who died there this afternoon, run over by an out of control bin lorry.
-I presume that the poor driver had suffered some sort of heart attack.
+I presume that the driver had suffered some sort of heart attack.
 I first heard the news by text from Jennifer and the first thing I did was phone Ally, Cat and Davie who I knew were all Christmas shopping in town.
 Thank goodness they were all ok.

 But I can't imagine what the bereaved families and the injured people must be going through.
 That's not the only sad news I have heard this week and it made me think that it's time to get things into proportion in my life and count my blessings.

-Monday 22 December 2014
+Monday, 22 December 2014

 Oh what fun we had

 Last Thursday James and I went to see Madness at the Hydro.
 Although they are about our age and their music was part of our youth we have never seen them in concert until now.
 What a good show they put on!
 They had the whole audience singing and dancing.
-Our pleasure was further enhanced by "winning" entrance to a lounge, where there was a quiet bar and more importantly comfy seats to lounge about on.
+Our pleasure was further enhanced by being upgraded to entrance to a lounge, where there was a quiet bar and more importantly comfy seats to lounge about on.
 My favourite song was "Our House" which was just as good as I had hoped.

 More fun was to come on Saturday when Ally arrived home from Oslo.
 Although we have skyped and face timed regularly we haven't seen him in person since September so when I picked him up from the airport it was really good to hug him and kiss him.
 He must have missed me a bit because he let me do the hugging and kissing without putting up a fight!
 Once Ally was home it wasn't long before beautiful Cat arrived - Christine and Gerry kindly gave her a lift to our house from a family party and we invited them in for a drink.
 Cat and Ally were very taken with the kittens and Tom and Ruby seemed delighted with the attention.

-Tuesday 16 December 2014
+Tuesday, 16 December 2014

 Odysseus the ironing mat